Ansar al-Din Front: Relationship with other groups

 The group has stated they desire to maintain a policy of neutrality and independence between various groups in fighting against the Syrian government as well as stating a desire to cooperate with these groups as well, prior the formation of the group the member groups did cooperate with ISIL in early 2014 in besieging the Kweiris airbase.

 In an interview in 2015 a representative from the group was asked about their views regarding both al-Nusra and ISIL to which the representative said regarding al-Nusra "The problem is with them, not with us: we are prepared to work with all upright factions whose goals are like ours.
 It is not hidden from anyone that the goals of the majority of factions are like our goals."
 He added when asked if al-Nusra has made mistakes on the ground "In my personal opinion indeed we all make mistakes…and perhaps in Jabhat al-Nusra’s point of view it is not necessary to establish a Caliphate while the gangs of Assad exist in Syria."
 When asked about the group's stance on ISIL he said "We have no relation with IS (Islamic State).
 We don’t fight them and they don’t fight us.
 But anyone who says that Jabhat Ansar al-Din is affiliated with IS is lying."

+Abu Salah al-Uzbeki and 50 other fighters defected from Hay'at Tahrir al-Sham (HTS) and joined the group in 2020.